 Storage is provided by the cupboards, lockers and within the seat bases.
-Additional storage is available in the external underfloor locker on the nearside of the vehicle.
+Additional storage is available in the overcab area and also in the external underfloor locker on the nearside of the vehicle.
 Access to the nearside under bed storage is provided via the lockable exterior hatch door.